 - Avoiding distractions

-Read on to learn five tips that can make you a more defensive driver:
+Read on to learn five tips that can make you a more defensive driver.

 For a free legal consultation, call 800-537-8185

-According to Drive-Safely.net, many drivers make the mistake of looking directly in front of their vehicles.
-It is important to survey the road far ahead so you have plenty of time to avoid unexpected hazards.
-This is particularly important if you are driving at a high speed on the interstate.
+Many drivers make the mistake of looking directly in front of their vehicles.
+It is crucial to survey the road far ahead so that you have plenty of time to avoid unexpected hazards.
+To be a safe driver, the National Highway Traffic Safety Administration (NHTSA) suggests:

-- Know How to Respond to Unexpected Dangers
+2. Know How to Respond to Unexpected Dangers

-If you are an inexperienced driver, you should learn how to respond to precarious situations before they happen.
-You should know what to do when you veer onto the shoulder, confront inclement weather, or break down on a highway.
+If you are an inexperienced driver, you should learn to respond to precarious situations before they happen.
+For example, you should know what to do when you veer onto the shoulder, confront inclement weather, or break down on a highway.

-The only assumption you should make is that the other driver will not abide by the rules of the road.
-If you expect other drivers to make mistakes, then you will be in a better position to avoid accidents.
+The only assumption you should make is that the other driver will not abide by the road rules.
+If you expect other drivers to make mistakes, you will be better positioned to avoid accidents.

 Complete a Free Case Evaluation form now